remance/Masendor/data/troop/readme.md

 - Purchase "Cost", not yet implemented

-- Properties list that will be applied to the sub-unit that wear this armour
+- Trait list that will be applied to the sub-unit that wear this armour

 - List of Ruleset id that armour is available